ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

-In addition to fields which are contained in a MIMI content message, there is the hub accepted timestamp, which can be represented either as milliseconds since the start of the UNIX epoch, or for future extensibility as a CBOR extended time tag as defined in {{Section 3 of !RFC9581}}.
-There are also two fields the implementation can definitely derive:
+In addition to fields which are contained in a MIMI content message, there is the hub accepted timestamp, which can be represented either as milliseconds since the start of the UNIX epoch, or for future extensibility as a CBOR extended time tag as defined in Section 3 of [@!RFC9581].
+There are also two fields the implementation using MLS can definitely derive:
 (the MLS group ID {12}, and the leaf index of the sender {13}).
-Many implementations could also determine one or more of: the sender's client identifier URL {14}, the user identifier URL of the credential associated with the sender {15}, and the identifier URL for the MIMI room {16}.
+Many implementations could also determine one or more of: the sender's client identifier URL {14}, the user identifier URL (from the credential associated with the sender) {15}, and the identifier URL for the MIMI room {16}.

 ``` cddl
 MessageDerivedValues = [